-

 Arrangement

-- The counter-clockwise version
+The Counter-Clockwise version

-works for finding notes on the bass guitar and last four strings
+is useful for finding notes on the bass guitar and last four strings

 of the guitar.

-Bar across any fret on your bass or guitar and the notes can
+Bar across any fret on your bass or guitar and the notes can be

-be read from the circle of 5ths chart.
+read from the Circle of 5ths Chart.

 - For example, the bass is

-tuned E A D G (at the nut), same order as the names on the counter-clockwise
+tuned E A D G (at the nut), same order as the names on the Counter-Clockwise

 Bar across the 5th fret and the notes are A D G C, as per the